-2013-14: In Fall 2013, ten students enrolled in EN410 Senior Writing Portfolio.
-Nine students completed the course.
-Two of the three tracks in the major, creative writing and journalism, are represented with these nine students, a significant majority in creative writing.
+2016-17: In Fall 2016, 6 students enrolled in EN410 Senior Writing Portfolio, two students as an independent study in Spring 2017.
+All eight students completed the course.
+All three of the three tracks in the major, creative writing, professional writing, and journalism, are represented with these eight students, an encouraging blend that represents what the department has to offer.